 Best Time to Visit Olympic National Park

 Olympic NP is wet, wet, wet.
 Even if you go during the summer months, known as the “dry season”, it still may pour!
 Weather closures, as we learned, aren’t an anomaly for Olympic NP, so check the current park status before you go and plan accordingly.
 That said, if you are hoping for a dry visit, the summer is your best bet.

 Olympic National Park is open year-round, and while some of the roads and facilities do close from October through May, the Hurricane Ridge road is open Friday-Sunday during the winter season for snow activities!

 If planning around the weather isn’t your priority, spring offers the best chance of seeing some wildlife – including black bears, elk, and giant banana slugs.
 It’s also when waterfalls are most impressive and flowers are in bloom.

 No matter what season you come, be prepared for rain, then cross your fingers and hope for sunny skies.

 Olympic National Park boasts beautiful campsites set in peaceful and natural settings.
-Campsites range from $15-$22 a night, and all but two of them are first-come / first-served.
+Campsites range from $15-$22 a night, and all but three of them are first-come / first-served.

-Kalaloch (a large site on the Pacific Ocean) and Sol Duc (a riverside campground tucked in old growth forest) are the exceptions.
-These two accept reservations from June 10th – September 20th and remain first-come / first-served in the off-season.
+Kalaloch (a large site on the Pacific Ocean), Sol Duc (a riverside campground tucked in old growth forest), and Mora are the exceptions.
+These campgrounds accept reservations from June – September and remain first-come / first-served in the off-season.

 If you are looking for a quiet spot, check out Queets, North Fork Campground, and Deer Park Campground where RVs are not allowed or recommended.